Does Paper Actually Get Recycled? The Industry Answers

 Workers remove items that shouldn’t be there, also called contaminants.
 That includes things like plastic bags, holiday lights, diapers and even bowling balls.

 Paper is often separated first and sorted into groups for cardboard, mixed paper, office paper, among others.
 Then, the paper is baled and shipped to a paper mill where it’s turned into new paper products.

 Paper Recycling is a Success Story

-In 2020, the paper recycling rate was nearly 66%.
+In 2022, the paper recycling rate was nearly 68%, which held approximately steady to the 2021 rate.
 Nearly half of recycled paper went into manufacturing containerboard – the material used to make cardboard boxes.

-Recycled paper is also used to make tissue products like toilet paper and paper towels, as well as newspapers.
+Recycled paper is also used to make boxes for dry foods like cereal or pasta, tissue products like toilet paper and paper towels, as well as newspapers.

 What Can You Do?

 Doing your part -- recycling dry and clean paper products – ensures this process keeps going.